mlehotay/ier/IER/IER-brainfeels.md

 * breakdown of reliable system-relative causality
 * erosion of self–world boundary regulation

 Brainfeels do not cross this boundary.
-They are:

-* correctly localized as internal
-* non-delusional
-* non-projective
-* compatible with stable agency and selfhood

-This distinction shows that **rich internal phenomenology is not sufficient for psychosis**, and that attribution and regulation are the critical variables.
+They are internal, non-delusional, and compatible with stable agency and selfhood.
+This demonstrates that **rich internal phenomenology alone is insufficient for psychosis**.

 ---

-## **9. Implications for Informational Experiential Realism**
+## **11. Implications for Informational Experiential Realism**

 Brainfeels support and extend several IER commitments:

 * Experience does not require perception.
 * Qualia can arise entirely from internal constraint dynamics.
 * Unified Experiential Fields may contain non-object-like qualitative content.
-* Experiential organization can include named, reusable qualitative attractors.
-* Phenomenological sparsity or richness reflects constraint topology, not experiential status.
+* Experiential diversity reflects constraint topology, not experiential status.

-Brainfeels therefore **expand the catalog of expected experiential forms under IER** without revising the theory.

 ---

-## **10. Conclusion**
+## **12. Conclusion**

 Under Informational Experiential Realism, brainfeels are best understood as: